DZakh/Custom-border-mixin/README.md

 # Custom border mixin

 This mixin is an ultimate solution if you need very customizable dashed or dotted borders for your project.
-You can tune sides of borders, dots' size, dashes' length, gap between them, as well as color, and starting point which allows you to create magnificent animations.
+You can tune sides of borders, dots' size, dashes' length, the gap between them, as well as color, and starting point which allows you to create magnificent animations.

 ### [Demo with code examples](https://codepen.io/dzakh/pen/NWWwRpp)

 ## Getting started

-Pull-in a latest version with NPM.
+Install the latest version with NPM.

     npm install custom-border-mixin -D
 Then import the mixin after vendors in your project.